Cork (material): Harvesting

 The workers who specialize in removing the cork are known as extractors.
-An extractor uses a very sharp axe to make two types of cuts on the tree: one horizontal cut around the plant, called a crown or necklace, at a height of about 2–3 times the circumference of the tree, and several vertical cuts called rulers or openings.
+An extractor uses a very sharp axe to make two types of cuts on the tree: one horizontal cut around the plant, called a crown or necklace, at a height of about two to three times the circumference of the tree, and several vertical cuts called rulers or openings.
 This is the most delicate phase of the work because, even though cutting the cork requires significant force, the extractor must not damage the underlying phellogen or the tree will be harmed.

 To free the cork from the tree, the extractor pushes the handle of the axe into the rulers.
 A good extractor needs to use a firm but precise touch in order to free a large amount of cork without damaging the product or tree.

 These freed portions of the cork are called planks.
 The planks are usually carried off by hand since cork forests are rarely accessible to vehicles.
 The cork is stacked in piles in the forest or in yards at a factory and traditionally left to dry, after which it can be loaded onto a truck and shipped to a processor.

+Bark from initial harvests can be used to make flooring, shoes, insulation and other industrial products.
+Subsequent extractions usually occur at intervals of nine years, though it can take up to thirteen for the cork to reach an acceptable size.
+If the product is of high quality it is known as gentle cork (Portuguese cortiça amadia, but also cortiça secundeira only if it is the second time; Spanish corcho segundero, also restricted to the second time), and, ideally, is used to make stoppers for wine and champagne bottles.